 4-ingredient Blackberry Watermelon Yogurt Popsicles!
 Completely dairy-free yogurt popsicles that are loaded with tart juicy blackberries, sweet watermelon, and probiotics!
 Simple, healthy, and easy to make.
-A creamy frozen yogurt popsicle that is gluten-free, paleo, vegan, and refined sugar-free.
+A creamy frozen yogurt popsicle perfect for the whole family.
+Gluten-free, paleo, vegan, and refined sugar-free.

 You might be wondering how these Blackberry Watermelon Yogurt Popsicles can be Dairy-Free, right?!
-Well, as I explained to my mom, I will explain to you.
 There are all kinds of dairy-free and plant-based types of yogurt.
 I'm not talking about dairy yogurts with flavors, I'm talking plant-based yogurt bases made out of coconuts, cashews, oats, soy, and more with their own flavors.
 These yogurts come from a plant source and not an animal source.
-These dairy-free blackberry watermelon yogurt popsicles are made with coconut yogurt.
+Therefore these dairy-free blackberry watermelon yogurt popsicles are made with coconut yogurt.
 Yogurt made from coconuts that are also loaded with probiotics.